ES654/assignment-1-Decision-tree-and-Ensemble-Learning/assignment-1/Assignment1_q4.md

 * Here the the graph of N vs T is of order O(N<sup>2</sup>) for Real input and its O(N) for discrete input().
 * Same applies for P vs T.
 * When it comes to Predict its completely unpridictable and depends on Tree depth and How many times a feature is checked.
-* Again Real cases have Large Trees, which make them consume a little bit extra time.
+* Again Real output cases have Large Trees, which make them consume a little bit extra time.